 Next to the University Museum lies the Oude Hortus, an unique and historical garden.
 Walk around and you will discover a green oasis with a large collection of plants and trees.
-The 250-year old Ginkgo biloba is one of the oldest known specimens outside of Japan.
-The Hortus is made up by a collection of smaller gardens, for instance, a cottage- and a medical garden.
+The 250-year old Ginkgo Biloba is one of the oldest known specimens outside of Japan.
+The Hortus is made up by a collection of smaller gardens, for instance, a cottage and a medical garden.

 Museum cafe Ginkgo

-Stop by at our stylish museum café Ginkgo for lunch or a refreshing drink.
+Stop by at our stylish museum cafe Ginkgo for lunch or a refreshing drink.
 The sunny terrace offers beautiful views over the garden and the historic greenhouses.

 A large group of motivated volunteers look after the museum garden.
-Every Tuesday they weed, plant, trim and sweep to keep the garden looking its best.
+Every Tuesday they weed, plant, trim and sweep to keep the garden looking at its best.

 Since the 17th century people used the orangery to protect exotic crops against the cold Dutch weather.
 The Oude Hortus has two orangeries: the museum cafe Ginkgo and a smaller orangery.
 The smaller one was built in 1724 and is the oldest Botanical orangery still in use in the Netherlands.
 Container plants from warmer climates still spend their winters here.